 Pupils have the opportunity to design, create and debug their own programmes.

 Using the internet effectively and safely is paramount in our computing curriculum, children are taught how to search the internet whilst maintaining their safety and security at all times.

 Using technology safely and respectfully is a key part of both our Personal, Social and Health Education (PSHE) curriculum and our computing curriculum.

 Pupils learn how to use technology respectfully and responsibly and how to recognise and report unacceptable content or behaviour.

-At Lewis Street the children have access to Purple Mash where they can work on '2Dos' in class and at home.
+At Lewis Street the children have access to Seesaw where they can work on activities in class and at home.